Ensuring Our Students Achieve Their Full Potential

-- Percentage of pupils who achieved a Grade 5 or above in English and Maths at the end of KS4: 46%
+- Percentage of students with a strong pass (grade 5 or above) in English and Maths: 46%

-- Pupils staying in education or employment for at least two terms after Key Stage 4: (Please note that this data, is for pupils who finished year 11 in 2016, which is the most recent data currently available) – 89%
+Pupils staying in education or employment for at least two terms after Key Stage 4: 91%.

 The Department for Education illustrates the academy’s performance in a number of key areas for Key Stage 4 and also covers the 16-18 performance tables.